YiranJing/MirrorSymmetry/README.md

 # Detecting Mirror Symmetry

-## About
+## Introduction

 Bilateral Symmetry is renamed as mirror symmetry.
-In this project, I will write a computer program to detect mirror symmetry objects within the given image, and add mirrors line according to the algorithm in paper [Detecting Symmetry and Symmetric Constellations of Features] (http://www.cse.psu.edu/~yul11/CourseFall2006_files/loy_eccv2006.pdf) by Loy and Eklundh.
+In this project, I will write a computer program to detect mirror symmetry objects within the given image, and add mirrors line according to the algorithm in paper [Detecting Symmetry and Symmetric Constellations of Features](http://www.cse.psu.edu/~yul11/CourseFall2006_files/loy_eccv2006.pdf) by Loy and Eklundh.

 At a high level, the program compares the feature points on the image to those on the reflected version of the image, and then draws mirror lines based on the dominating symmetry pairs.

 ## Usage

-You need OpenCV, Matplotlib, and NumPy to run the script
+You need `OpenCV`, `Matplotlib`, and `NumPy` to run the script

 ```sh
 python detect.py example # show an example with details